publicclass/serve/INSTALL.md

-How to set up a server for `serve`
+How to prepare a server for `serve`
 ==================================

 This is a step-by-step guide on how to prepare a server to use the scripts in this repository for managing a node service with ease.